Clean-Hands/p2p_client/README.md

 - Run `cargo run` to build and run the app
   - By running with no arguments the app will display the commands available to run.
   - Alternatively, refer to the quick start guide and available commands below.
-- You can generate and open a docs site for our app by running `cargo doc --open`.
+- You can generate and open a documentation site for our app by running `cargo doc --open`.

 <details>
 <summary>Quick Start</summary>